The Mathematical Basics and the Results of the Theory of physical structures

 The set of all the motions (В.7) defines the {\it group symmetry} of the planar geometry with the metric function (В.5).

-We shall note that the above considerations concerning the relation between the phenomenological and group symmetries are not only applicable to Euclidean plane, but to other two-dimensional geometries (the Lobachevski plane, the Minkowski plane, the simplectic plane, the ordinary two-dimensional sphere and so on).
+We shall note that the above considerations concerning the relation bet- \ ween the phenomenological and group symmetries are not only applicable to Euclidean plane, but to other two-dimensional geometries (the Lobachevski plane, the Minkowski plane, the simplectic plane, the ordinary two-dimensio- \ nal sphere and so on).

 H. Helmholtz in his work "On the facts underlying geometry" \ [4] suggested that the metric function of an $n$-dimensional space cannot be an arbitrary one if in that space a rigid body has $n(n + 1)/2$ degrees of freedom.
 But then there must exist a functional relation among all the reciprocal distances for $n + 2$ points of the rigid body, because absence of such a relation would reduce by one the number of the degrees of freedom of a rigid body of $(n + 2)$-points with the common point spacing whose motion defines uniquely the motion of the whole solid body.
 So, it has been natural to suppose that the phenomenological symmetry of an $n$-dimensional space is impossible with an arbitrary function.
 For $n = 1$ and $n = 2$, it was established in the notes [5] and [6] by the author, and for $n = 3$ -- in V.H.
 Lev's note [7].